ashmitrrr/ashmitrrr/README.md

 ## hello

 I'm a Bachelor of Computer Science (Honours) student majoring in AI & Data Analytics, currently based in Sydney.
-I love building cool stuff.
+I like building cool stuff.

 ---